 And when hawks are around for a week or more, my local flock of American Goldfinches will often completely disappear.
 This fall when two Cooper’s Hawks were hunting together, the House Finches finally got fed up and left too.

 It was unusual for all the finches to leave.
 But it was actually kind of fascinating.
 Without the flock birds dominating the feeders, more intermittent birds, like Carolina Chickadees and Tufted Titmouses, became a constant presence.
 They took over the place, flitting in and out of every feeder!
-(Eventually the finches have started to return now.)
+(Eventually the finches returned.)